 To ensure that all employees perform their jobs to the best of their ability, it is important that you and your supervisor communicate openly and frequently about your job and any problems you may be having.
-To accomplish this, the District shall develop an Employee Performance Evaluation System (EPES) based on an Outstanding, Superior, Proficient or Marginal/Unsatisfactory performance premise a Performance Mapping System.
+To accomplish this, the District shall develop a Performance Mapping System.

-Annual Reviews: The Performance Mapping EPES will require minimum annual performance evaluations of each District employee, at a time that is announced by the General Manager.
+Annual Reviews: The Performance Mapping will require minimum annual performance evaluations of each District employee, at a time that is announced by the General Manager.
 The District shall ensure that complete and approved employee evaluations are on file before the employee's anniversary date.
 While written evaluations are an annual event, supervisors and employees are expected, throughout the year, to discuss any problems or progress on goals that are set.
 Supervisors will prepare the primary performance evaluation and the General Manager will review and sign all performance reviews.